-Magento is an open-source e-commerce application that written in PHP language.
+Magento is an open-source e-commerce application written in PHP language.
 Magento also uses other PHP frameworks like Symfony and Laminas.
-Please refer to the following steps to install Magento 2.4.2 on Centos 7.x with cPanel using softaculous.
+Please refer to the following steps to install Magento 2.4.2 on Centos 7.x with cPanel using Softaculous.

 System Requirements for Magento 2.4.2 in cPanel